Gurbachan Singh Manochahal

-Gurbachan Singh Manochahal (6 June 1954 – 28 February 1993) was a Sikh militant who founded the Bhindranwale Tiger Force of Khalistan in 1984.
+Gurbachan Singh Manochahal (6 June 1954 – 28 February 1993) was Jathedar of Akal Takhat Sahib who founded the Bhindranwale Tiger Force of Khalistan in 1984.

+Manochahal was responsible for over 1,000 killings by the time of his death.

 Early life

-Gurbachan Singh was born on 6 June 1954 in the village Manochahal, Tarn Taran district in the Indian state of Punjab to S. Atma Singh and Gurmej Kaur.
+Gurbachan Singh was born on 6 June 1954 in a Chahal Jat Sikh family of village Manochahal, Tarn Taran district in the Indian state of Punjab to S. Atma Singh and Gurmej Kaur.
 He served in the Indian Army during his youth.

 Manochahal was shot in the arm during the 1978 Sikh–Nirankari clashes.
 After this incident, he had maintained a relationship with Damdami Taksal and became acquainted with other members of the organization, such as Amrik Singh and Jarnail Singh Bhindranwale.
+He soon became a close aid and associate of Jarnail Singh Bhindranwale.

 Insurgency

+On November 11, 1985 Manochahal was surrounded in his home, in Manochahal the village, by a group of 20 officers led by the head of Punjab Police operations, Superintendent of Police M.M.
+Seti.
+The police had surrounded Manochahal based on a tip revealed from an informant.
+Manochahal opened fire on the police killing 1 officer on the spot.
+Seti and the remaining 19 officers fled from the scene dropping their weapons.
+Manochahal collected their weapons and left the scene.
+Seti and all officers involved faced ridicule for fleeing the scene.

+Manochahal was said to the head of Kharkus by police in the end of 1985.
+He would appoint specific Kharkus to led the actions and Kharku in certain districts.
+He appointed Dhana Singh to lead Gurdaspur, Manbir Singh to lead Jalandhar, and Jarnail Singh Halwara, the killer of Harcharand Singh Logowal, to lead Ludhiana and Patiala.